clydebarrow/esphome-docs-hugo/content/components/climate/pid.md

 {{< /note >}}
-Explaining how PID controllers work in detail is out of scope of this documentation entry, but there's a nice article explaining the function principle [here ](https://blog.opticontrols.com/archives/344).
+Explaining how PID controllers work in detail is out of scope of this documentation entry, but there's a nice article explaining the function principle [here](https://blog.opticontrols.com/archives/344).

 ```yaml
 # Example configuration entry